benregn/ansible-django/README.md

 Step-by-step
 ------------

+1. have PSQL_USER, PSQL_DB_NAME, PSQL_PASSWORD in your environment

-1. run the provisioning once without uncommenting the `config.ssh.private_key_path = "/path/to/key"` line in the `Vagrantfile
+2. run the provisioning once without uncommenting the `config.ssh.private_key_path = "/path/to/key"` line in the `Vagrantfile

 Upgrading guest additions